 For PUSCH repetition Type B, when a UE is scheduled to transmit a transport block and aperiodic CSI report(s) on PUSCH by a 'CSI request' field on a DCI, the CSI report(s) is multiplexed only on the first actual repetition.
 The UE does not expect that the first actual repetition has a single symbol duration.

+For PUSCH repetition Type A, when a UE receives a DCI format that schedules aperiodic CSI report(s) on PUSCH with transport block by a 'CSI request' field on a DCI, the CSI report(s) is multiplexed only on the first repetition.
+When a UE receives a DCI that schedules aperiodic CSI report(s) or activates semi-persistent CSI report(s) on PUSCH with no transport block by a 'CSI request' field on a DCI, the number of repetitions is always assumed to be 1, regardless of the value of numberOfRepetitions or pusch-AggregationFactor.

 If pusch-TimeDomainAllocationListForMultiPUSCH in pusch-Config contains row indicating resource allocation for two to eight contiguous PUSCHs, K2 indicates the slot where UE shall transmit the first PUSCH of the multiple PUSCHs.
 Each PUSCH has a separate SLIV and mapping type.
 The number of scheduled PUSCHs is signalled by the number of indicated valid SLIVs in the row of the pusch-TimeDomainAllocationListForMultiPUSCH signalled in DCI format 0_1.

 <Unchanged parts are omitted>